ashusah/data-distributor/README.md

 - Azure Blob Storage docs: https://learn.microsoft.com/azure/storage/blobs/

 ---
 Happy shipping!
-If you add features, extend the Release Notes table and document any new flags or ports here.
+Keep the Release Notes fresh and record any new feature flags or ports as you add them.